Geethen/geeforec.github.io/content/post/practical-3.md

 **Exporting data**

 The last step is to export the values of the time-series into a csv.
 The easiest way to do this is to open the plot in another window, using the pop out button.
-You have options to download the values of the time series as a csv or alternatively export the plot itsefl as an svg or png.
+You have options to download the values of the time series as a csv or alternatively export the plot itself as an svg or png.

 A next step, which allows flexibility in analysis or visualizations in different softwares is to download a resulting image.
 GEE allows outputs to be exported to the users Google Drive account.
 This is limited by the storage size of your Google Drive account and the memory provided to each GEE users.
 We use the Export series of function.
 In this case for an image, we use Export.image.toDriver() and specify a number of variables.
 Once this line of code is run, you will need to go to your task tab to execute the task.